VINAY-GOPAL/EDA-and-hypothesis-testing-on-well-established-hospital-in-inda/README.md

 • Which variables are significant in predicting the reason for hospitalization for different regions

 • How well some variables like viral load, smoking, Severity Level describe the hospitalization charges

+Insights:

+*   Their are more male than female in the data.
+*   Their are more non-smokers than smokers in the data.
+*   Their are more people from southeast region than remaining regions.
+*   Males have slightly greater median of viral load than females.
+*   smokers have high hospitalization charges than non smokers.
+*   All the regions have almost same median of hospitalization charges.
+*   In southeast region, median of viral load is more than remaining regions.
+*   In southeast region, there are more smokers than remaining regions after comes northeast.
+*   smokers in southeast region have high hospitalization charges than remaining regions.
+*   Male smokers have high hospitalization charges than female smokers.
+*   In northeast & southeast region, as the viral load increases hospitalization charges also increases.
+*   For southwest & northwest, most of the points lie between 0-4000.

+Recomendations:

+*   Hospitalization charges for people who smoke is greater than people who don't smoke.
+So, people who are smoking have high chances of hospitalization.
+We can see what type of health problems are commom in smoking people and keep those medicines more in pharmacy.

+*   Since, people who are smoking have high chances of hospitalization.
+Southeast region have more smokers than remaining regions.
+So we can open more number of hospital and pharmacy branches in that region.